AdvanceParty/slashie/readme.md

 ### New deployments:

 - Setup the Now CLI tool and login to your account
+- Create a new secret on your server called AU_COM_ADVANCEPARTY_SLASHIE_TOKEN and set its value to
 - CD into the project's root folder and type `now`
 - That's all!